bradganley/firestick-kodi-installer/README.md

  - Add Detailed Code Comments
  - Check for and help install dependencies?
- - Change multi install option to a switch in download and variable to minimize code
+ - Change multi-install option to a switch in download and variable to minimize code